chipxsd/stream-based-sync/stream-based-sync.md

 The UI controller implementation should be symmetrical to the transport layer implementation.
-Again, two functions -- one sending the controller's Light Switch state to the transport layer, and the other one should be an implementation of the delegate callback which the transport layer calls.
+Again, two functions -- one sending the controller's Light Switch state to the transport layer whenever user taps on the button, and the other one should be an implementation of the delegate callback which the transport layer calls, which toggles the switch in the UI.

 ```swift
 /// The local Light Switch state.